 Sorry, an error occurred.
 Please try again later.

 As your discs degenerate, they cause narrowing of the open spaces within your spine (the spinal canal).
 This may cause pressure to develop on your spinal cord and “pinch” your nerves.
 Stenosis may result in low back pain, but it also can cause pain, numbness, or weakness in your legs.

 Deteriorated Joints (Arthritis)

 Arthritis is a common problem for many older adults.
 Not only can it afflict your hands, knees, or hips, but also the bones that make up your spine.

 Frail Vertebrae (Osteoporosis)

 As you age, you lose bone density and may develop osteoporosis, even more so if you’re a woman.
-The bones in your back thus become frail and fractures can happen more easily.
+The bones in your back become frail, and fractures can happen more easily.
 Bone density tests can alert you and your doctor to an impending problem.

 Finding Relief from Spinal Problems

 If you’re suffering from pain, even if you think the cause is aging, talk to your doctor.
 Your doctor can review your treatment options.
 Some problems can be alleviated with medications, injections, or physical therapy.
 Others may require surgery.